Oslo Airport Guide (OSL)

 Located north of Oslo in Gardermoen, Oslo Airport is the largest of the three airports that serve the Norwegian capital.
 Our Oslo Airport guide provides essential contact details, as well as information pertaining to terminal facilities, transportation routes and nearby hotels.

-A major operation, titled the T2 project, is currently underway at the airport.
+A major construction project, known as 'T2', is currently underway at the airport.
 The project, which is set to be completed in 2017, will almost double the size of the airport facility and includes the opening of a brand new terminal.

 There is a staffed information desk in the arrivals hall, offering hotel reservation and tourist information services.

-Bus:The SAS Airport Express Bus (Flybussen) (tel: +47 4000 1166; www.flybussen.no) links Oslo Airport and Oslo Central Station (journey time: 45 minutes; fare: Kr160).
+Bus:The SAS Airport Express Bus (Flybussen) (tel: +47 4000 1166;www.flybussen.no) links Oslo Airport and Oslo Central Station (journey time: 45 minutes; fare: NOK175).
 There is also a night service to Oslo Bus Terminal.

 Coach:Regular coach services connect Oslo Airport with various destinations in Norway.
 For regional bus routes, there is a bus station just south of the railway station, which is within walking distance.

 Taxi:A taxi information desk can be found in the arrivals hall, and the taxi rank itself is located outside Arrivals.
-The fare into central Oslo starts at around Kr750.
-Wheelchair-accessible taxis can be arranged through Oslo Taxis (tel: +47 223 88090; or locally: 02323).
+The fare into central Oslo starts at around Kr750 and the journey time is roughly 40 minutes.
+Wheelchair-accessible taxis can be arranged through Oslo Taxis (tel: +47 223 88090).

 DNB offers banking and currency exchange facilities in Arrivals and Departures.
 Additionally there are numerous ATMs located throughout the airport.

-Free wireless internet access (for up to two hours) is available throughout the terminal, and static internet kiosks are available at selected departure gates.
+Free Wi-Fi internet access (for up to two hours) is available throughout Oslo Airport.
+Static internet kiosks are also available at selected departure gates.
 Payphones are located at various points, while wireless phone charging points are also available within the terminal.
 Fax and photocopying services are provided at the information desk in the arrivals hall.

 Duty-free shopping is available for all international passengers in the international arrival and departure halls.
 Various other shops are located throughout Oslo Airport, including a shop selling Norwegian smoked salmon amongst other local culinary delicacies.
 VAT reclaim is available for non-Nordic passengers.